nirlesh6273849/Emotion-Based-Music-Recommendation-System-Using-DeepFace-and-Deep-Learning/README.md

 * **🧘 Therapeutic Assistant** — Plays calm or joyful tracks for stress relief.

 ### Conclusion
 The Emotion-Based Music Recommendation System demonstrates how AI and Deep Learning can merge to interpret human emotion and provide a personalized music experience.
-With a total system accuracy of **97.35%**, the project bridges the gap between human emotion and technology—turning facial expressions into melodies. **"The system doesn’t just play music—it understands you."**
+With a total system accuracy of **97.35%**, the project bridges the gap between human emotion and technology—turning facial expressions into melodies. **"The system doesn’t just play music, it understands you."**

 ---